There is a nice Service in the CMSSW framework that allows

 -

-, to specify the input, full graph produced by theDependencyGraph Service
+-f, to specify the input, full graph produced by theDependencyGraph Servicethat has to be trimmed -

-of the module that will be used as the root node in exploring the original graph -
+-l, to specify thepython labelof the module that will be used as the root node in exploring the original graph -

-, to specify, via the command line, the list of modules that have to be trimmed from the graph -
+--exclude_from_nodes, to specify, via the command line, the list of modules that have to be trimmed from the graph -

-, to specify the list of modules that have to be trimmed from the graph, using an ASCII file, specifying one module per line -
+--exclude_from_files, to specify the list of modules that have to be trimmed from the graph, using an ASCII file, specifying one module per line -

-, to specify a label to be used while saving the output files.
+-O, to specify a label to be used while saving the output files.

 The trimming of the graph is such that the modules that have to be excluded are still included in the final graph, but highlighted in red, while all their edges, both incoming and outgoing, are removed from the graph.
 This will, de-facto, remove the sub-graphs that have the excluded modules as root nodes from the output graph.
 If nodes that belong to these exclusion subgraphs are reachable via valid modules, though, they will still be part of the final graph.